The Laplacian Keyboard: Beyond the Linear Span

-During training, following \citet{touati2022does}, weight vectors $\mathbf{w}$ are sampled from a broad distribution to promote wide coverage of the reward-function space.
-For any reward function in the linear span of the eigenvectors, the USFA can output the optimal policy.
-For reward functions outside this span, Theorem~\ref{theorem:the-one-main-paper} provides a bound on the sub-optimality of the resulting policies.
-This bound highlights a fundamental limitation: for any fixed truncated basis, some reward functions remain outside the span. \looseness = -1
+Following \citet{touati2022does}, we sample weight vectors $\mathbf{w}$ from a broad distribution during USFA training to promote wide coverage of the reward-function space.
+For any reward function in the eigenvector span, the USFA outputs the optimal policy; for reward functions outside this span, Theorem~\ref{theorem:the-one-main-paper} provides a bound on the sub-optimality of the resulting policies.
+This bound highlights a fundamental limitation: for any fixed truncated basis, some reward functions remain outside the span. \looseness=-1